moisheu/cse15l-lab-reports/lab-report-3-week-4.md

 ## ``grep -n``
 ``grep -n`` finds strings while the ``-n`` will also print out line numbers associated with instances matching the argument.
 However this is case sensitive.

+Example 1:

+**What its doing**: when using ```grep -n "pushed" chapter-1.txt``` it takes all instances of "pushed" and also returns the line number

+**Why it is useful**: This is useful for retrieving instance AND location for easy access and identification if any citing or fixing is needed.

 **Input**

 ```bash